Sustainable Urban Strategies (Edexcel IGCSE Geography)

 • For places such as Kibera, and Nairobi, urban agriculture can be a lifesaver and a way for mothers to introduce nutritional foods to their families, all of which improves social sustainability in a sprawling city

-Economic Sustainability
+Economic sustainability

 • Economic sustainability is where economic growth is supported without negatively impacting the environment, society or culture

-• Many companies are starting to adopt corporate sustainability and attempt to reduce their carbon footprint by focusing on how their business affects the environment
+• They attempt to reduce their carbon footprint by focusing on how their business affects the environment

 • Some methods include:

-• Reduce the amount of packaging
+• reducing the amount of packaging

-• Recyclable packaging
+• recycling packaging

-• Trading locally
+• trading locally

-• Using renewable energy and other low-energy devices (lights, monitors etc.)
+• using renewable energy and other low-energy devices (lights, monitors etc.)

 • Cities also need to be economically sustainable or they can become bankrupt

-• Detroit, Michigan became the largest city in US history (2013) to file for bankruptcy after its revenue fell due to a declining population, rising unemployment and a lack of property and income taxes
+• Detroit, Michigan became the largest city in US history (2013) to file for bankruptcy after its revenue fell due to:

 • Masdar City in Abu Dhabi, has taken economic sustainability to another level